tillgrallert/slides/dh/2024-04-digital-epigraphy/2024-04-03-digital-epigraphy.md

 :::

-## How to publish and review datafied historiography?
+## How to publish datafied historiography?